Helpful travel hints for your perfect vacation

 We have been stopped three times, when (I have to admit) I was violating the speed limit.
 The first time, I feigned a complete lack of Spanish.
 But I foolishly let the police officer see the contents of my wallet, and there were quite a few bills inside.
 I hadn’t driven in Costa Rice much before this, and I was intimidated enough to give the guy $40.00.
 I really regretted it.

 The next time was a little scary.
-The road was a little remote.
+The road was a remote.
 The cop got me out of the car, away from my wife.
 He spoke perfect English, and told me it would take hours to find a judge to pay the fine.
 I paid the bribe, only because this guy was so smooth that he scared me.
 I was afraid if I refused the bribe, he may suddenly “find” drugs in my car.

 But these two experiences hardened my resolve not to pay again.
 So my third run-in actually turns out to be a fun story.
 This happened recently when my wife and I were driving down the Pan Am highway, only a couple of hours after we arrived in the country.